-With this year marking the 50 anniversary of the assassination of President John F. Kennedy, 120 rare photos of the president will be on display next month.
+With this year marking the 50th anniversary of the assassination of President John F. Kennedy, 120 rare photos of the president will be on display next month in central Arkansas.

-The exhibit will be held at various arts locations throughout the district and will be free to the public.
+The exhibit will be held at various arts locations and will be free to the public.

 The images come from the Rogers Photo Archive in North Little Rock, which in recent years has partnered with newspapers and magazines to archive their collections.